Albert Tuisue: Background

 Tuisue gave up his career as a police officer in Fiji in order to pursue a career in rugby.

 Playing career

 He played in the Shute Shield and the NRC before joining Fijian Drua making his Fiji debut in 2018.
 He won the 2018 NRC championship with Drua.
 In the final at Churchill Park, Lautoka against Queensland Country he was Man of the Match.

 Tuisue signed for London Irish in 2019.
 He became a regular in the London Irish side, making 24 appearances and scoring 8 tries in the 2019/20 season.
 He made his 50th appearance for the club against Exeter Chiefs in the 2020/21 Premiership season.

-On 17 January 2022, Tuisue signed for Premiership rivals Gloucester ahead of the 2022-23 season.
+On 17 January 2022, Tuisue signed for Premiership rivals Gloucester ahead of the 2022–23 season.

-On 2 July 2025, Tuisue would leave Gloucester to join French club Provence in the Pro D2 competition on a undisclosed length deal from the 2025-26 season.
+On 2 July 2025, Tuisue would leave Gloucester to join French club Provence in the Pro D2 competition on an undisclosed length deal from the 2025–26 season.